pnhogan/speciesfilegroup.github.io/_posts/2023-05-16-vouchering-data-life-cycle-workshop-one.md

 # Why this workshop?
 With insights and skills gained as a participant at a 4-day [iDigBio Workshop: Field to Database](https://www.idigbio.org/wiki/index.php?title=Field_to_Database) in 2015, Tommy McElrath, INHS Insects Collection Manager and researcher, was inspired to create a similar event here (Paul et al 2015).
 Fast forward to 2023, with [Species File Group](https://speciesfilegroup.org/) Informatics Liaison, Deborah Paul as a collaborator, we worked together to design a one-day version highlighting key topics of best (or at least better) practices for vouchering specimens and creating, stewarding, and using data.
+Additionally, we wanted to engage everyone in an informal needs assessement.
+We get to discover we have many similar knowledge / skills needs and think about how we can address these strategically as part of capacity development here at PRI and UIUC and with our colleagues and fellow students.

 ![Vouchering and Data Workshop One Cohort](https://sfg.taxonworks.org/s/9oa3ih)
 Photo by Cathy Bialeschki, compliments of Sreelakshmi Suresh’s camera